sxhuang00/Causal-factors-of-Chl-a-and-forecast/README.md

-uic_surrogate includes codes conducting causality test between environmental factors and Chl-a with seasonal surrogate.
+01_uic_surrogate includes codes conducting causality test between environmental factors and Chl-a with seasonal surrogate.
 The methods is information-theoretic causality (UIC) (Osada et al., 2023)

-mdr_smap includes codes conducting Chl-a forecast using univariate model (Chl-a only) and mutivariate model (Chl-a + environmental factors).
+02_mdr_smap_uni_multi includes codes conducting Chl-a forecast using univariate model (Chl-a only) and mutivariate model (Chl-a + environmental factors).
 The method is multiview distance regularised S-map (Chang et al., 2021)

 data_epd includes raw data of in situ measurement collected by HKEPD (https://cd.epic.epd.gov.hk/EPICRIVER/marine/?lang=en) in 76 sites.
 Sampling was conducted on one date of each month (interval not constant).